StLaurentMTL/HousingForecasts/ReadMe.txt

-Please run the code in following order to populate the Output Folder
+Please run the scripts in the following order

+00 - Libraries
-01 - Moodys
+Scripts contained in 01 - Imports and Merges
-01a - FRED
-01b - Other Sources
-01c - Join for Master

-To ensure more accurate models, run the following scripts:

-01d - Monthly Set, Housing Starts
-01e - Quarterly Set, Median Sale Price

-All filepaths are listed by which folder is necessary to run the script.
+Scripts contained in 02 - Data Preperation
+Scripts contained in 03 - Analysis